 * Transocean reaches deal with Icahn over dividend

 * ViroPharma shares soar, to be acquired by Shire for $4.2 billion

-NEW YORK, Nov 11 (Reuters) - Wall Street was set for a flat open on Monday as investors took a breather after the Dow and the S&P 500 indexes rose five weeks in a row, while trading volume was likely to be quiet due to the Veterans Day holiday.
+NEW YORK, Nov 11 (Reuters) - U.S. stocks were little changed on Monday as investors took a breather after the Dow and the S&P 500 indexes rose five weeks in a row.

 "Should technology take the reins and move above here, that will likely be the catalyst that leads the S&P 500 to new all-time highs." said Bryan Sapp, senior trading analyst at Schaeffer's Investment Research in Cincinnati, Ohio.

-Transocean Ltd shares rose 2 percent in premarket trade after the company said it reached an agreement with Carl Icahn in which the offshore driller will pay a $3 per share dividend and reduce the number of board seats.
+Transocean Ltd shares rose 3 percent to $54.99 after the company said it reached an agreement with Carl Icahn in which the offshore driller will pay a $3 per share dividend and reduce the number of board seats.

-Tesla Motors Inc shares were up 1.9 percent in premarket trade after the stock suffered its worst week since early 2012.
+Tesla Motors Inc shares were down 0.1 percent to $137.55, extending losses after the stock suffered its worst weekly loss since early 2012.